nagasudhirpulla/dotnet_core_arch_notes/automapper_notes.md

 # Automapper

 ## Purpose
 Automapper maps properties of two classes.
 Typically this can be used to map Entity and DTO.
+Automapper uses reflection under the hood.

 ## Inspiration
 - Using Automapper we need not verify whether we have mapped all properties of two classes.